Anish-shakya/SQL-Pratice.com/README.md

 # SQL-Pratice.com
-Here I have solve the SQL problems from https://www.sql-practice.com/ From East to Hard levels
+Here I have solve the SQL problems from https://www.sql-practice.com/ From Easy to Hard levels

 Database :-Hospital.db